The clam chowder recipe of all clam chowder recipes, this creamy, hearty New England clam chowder is absolute perfection.

 This clam chowder is so incredibly delicious, it’s totally converted me from being slightly lukewarm about clam chowder (I like it but haven’t ever really loved it) to being completely passionate about the stuff.

-It’s long been Brian’s favorite soup (this is our old go-to recipe, which is good, but today’s version is incredible), and this year, I knew I wanted a favorite version.
+It’s long been Brian’s favorite soup (this is our old go-to recipe, which is good, but today’s version is incredible).
+This year, I knew I wanted a favorite version.
 A stellar version.
 A so-good-you’ll-cry version.

-The simple flavors of this clam chowder come together to form something magical.
+The simple flavors of this New England clam chowder come together to form something magical.
 Creamy and hearty, this clam chowder is perfection.
-Really, it is.

 Gosh, I love soup season.